 - Tapping on any time entry line opens a Time Details window where, with the correct permissions, you can modify the time entry.

 - You can also create a new time entry in the Time Details window by tapping on the gear icon in the top right corner of the window.

 - Billable – This indicator will let specify if this work order is billable or not.
 If “No” is displayed, that doesn’t mean that the work is being performed free of charge.
 Some time on work orders has been quoted and, rather than billing the individual time, it is included in a specified quote.

-- PO Number – if the customer provided a purchase order number for the job, it can be displayed here.
+- PO Number – if the customer provided a purchase order number for the job, it could be displayed here.

 - Invoices – As invoices are created against this work order, they can be displayed here.
 Some companies ask their technicians to generate invoices for service work completed.
-Tapping this item will make it possible to create an invoice where time, materials, and expenses can be added as well as payment collected, all while the tech is in the field.
+Tapping this item will make it possible to create an invoice where they can add time, materials, expenses, and payment collected, all while the tech is in the field.